Rome Travel Guides

 Espresso Romano

 And of course, how can we forget about the world-renowned Italian espresso?
 When in Rome, toss back a tiny cup of this intensely rich and dark liquid like the locals do.
-It’ll give you the caffeine kick you need to explore the city!
+It’ll give you the caffeine kick you need to keep exploring.

 The Citrus Charm of Limoncello